HomeProgrammingPythonPython Intersection of Two Lists: 5 Easy Ways to Find Common Elements

 Press ENTER to exit console.

-Method 2: Find Out The Intersection Of Two List Using The Loop Method
+Method 2: Find Out The Intersection Of Two Lists Using The Loop Method

 The concept is to use the one-loop method along with one conditional statement.
 The loop will check each & every element of the list.
-If the same element is present in the second list, then the element will be added to one empty list.
+If the same element is present in both lists, then it will be added to one empty list.

-Below are the steps that used to implement the program:
+Below are the steps that were used to implement the program:

 • Two Lists have been declared with string values in them.

-• One for each loop is implemented to check every first list element.
+• One loop is implemented for each list to check the first element.

-• Inside that list, the conditional statement is used to check the presence of the same element in the second list.
+• Within that list, the conditional statement is used to check for the presence of the same component in the second list.

 • If the element exists in the second list, it will be added to the empty list.
 Otherwise, the for loop will execute the next iteration.